protocol/nft-website/docs/tutorial/avax-nft.md

 > 'https://nftstorage.link/ipfs/bafyreicb3ewk33keh77mwxhmhdafxsjlkflichr2mjnyim6tbq3qjkwcue/metadata.json'
 ```

-Now you are ready to build an NFT store on Avalanche with little to no change to your Ethereum work flow.
+🎉  Congratulations!
+You have learned to build an NFT store on Avalanche.
+Now go on and take on the world!